LambdaLabsML/mlcommon-lambda-v4.1/README.md

 ## Reproduction

 An important goal of our study is to make the benchmark easy to reproduce.
-Here we list the major step for reproduction.
+Here we list the major steps for reproduction.
 You can find the detailed instructions in this repo ([bert](./Lambda/benchmarks/bert/implementations/pytorch/Lambda.md), [llama2_70b_lora](./Lambda/benchmarks/llama2_70b_lora/implementations/nemo/Lambda.md), [stable_diffusion](./Lambda/benchmarks/stable_diffusion/implementations/nemo/Lambda.md)).

-### Setup a docker registry on the head node
+### Docker Registry Setup
-We launch the `registry:2.8` [docker container](https://github.com/distribution/distribution-library-image/tree/master) on the head node, which serves the benchmark images at port `5000`.
+Run the `registry:2.8` [docker container](https://github.com/distribution/distribution-library-image/tree/master) Docker container on the head node to serve images at port 5000:

 ```
 ubuntu@head1:~$ docker ps